ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/run_community_ee_image.rst

 .. _running_community_ee_image:

-Running a playbook using the community EE image
+Running a playbook with the community EE image
 ===============================================

 There is the ``community-ee`` image built with ``ansible-core`` and a set of popular collections